About The Divorcer

 Craig sees his little brother and prepares for the worst.
 Normally he wouldn’t come, not with all the usual crap going on at home, but it must be bad.
 Cole isn’t exactly the reaching out type.

-Craig plops down on the stool to Cole’s left, orders something less opulent, and listens to the facts.
+Craig plops down on the stool to Cole’s left, orders something less expensive, and listens to the facts.

 “You’re joking, right?
 Dude.
 So sorry.”
 A pat on the back is all he can muster while a flood of memories come back.
 The event.
 The nonevent.
 Watching his little brother humiliated in front of grandma and pops and Aunt Liddie.
 Frigging ten on the kill-me-now scale.
 His own wife is forced to sit there through the disaster.
 It makes him grateful, in a sordid way.
 Hell, every person in there was grateful.
 There were people dying of cancer who were grateful.
 Cancer sucks, but public elation turned public rejection?
 I’ll take the cancer, please.
 That damn day.
 He tries not to make eye contact with his brother, makes a face at the preacher, waits for tears, an outpouring of sadness, the emotional outburst that Cole’s never made.
 Maybe it’ll come now.
 The text was urgent enough.